aospandaaos/aospandaaos.github.io/index.md

 The talks are recorded and available online for those who didn't make the meeting, and also to create an archive of useful information.
 [Click on this link to see details of all past meetings](meetup.html)

+# Projects

+[The projects pages](projects.html) are a way to share information about performing common tasks such as building AOSP

 # Community